 After 1 year.

-The period under the Application Audit is not counted towards the 1 year limit.
-It means that if the process takes 4 weeks then you will get additional 4 weeks to schedule and take the Exam.
+PMI provides 1 year to take the exam after the application approval.
+The period under the application audit is not counted towards the 1 year limit.
+It means that if the audit process takes 4 weeks then you will get additional 4 weeks to schedule and take the Exam.